-If you want help with your book, you can learn more about my writing coaching services here.
+If you want help with your writing project, you can learn more about my writing coaching services here.

-If you're looking to strengthen your writing practice and improve your craft, check out my monthly writing workshops.
+If you're looking to strengthen your writing practice and deepen your relationship with your creativity, check out my monthly writing workshops.

 My writing experience

 I've written for The Guardian, NPR Berlin, and New York magazine, and I'm the creator of Taxi Gourmet, an award-winning blog that's generated media coverage in major outlets including The New York Times, The Washington Post, The Wall Street Journal and the BBC.

 My first book, Driving Hungry (Vintage, 2016), is a travelogue that "recalls [Hemingway's] A Moveable Feast," according to Canada's National Post.
 O, The Oprah Magazine, called it "sparkling."
 I've also contributed to multiple volumes of The Best Women's Travel Writing anthology series.

 I grew up in a southern California family of butchers, bakers, failed farmers, and dedicated public library fans.
 At 17, I traveled to the former Soviet Union on a summer student exchange.
 That trip shattered my preconceptions about the world outside the USA.
 It also awakened a longing to understand other ways of being human.
 I decided to study cultural anthropology and started saving every penny possible to travel.
 Wherever I went, I made it a point to immerse myself in the language and the food of the place.

 In Ecuador, I studied Spanish and recorded an oral history of an indigenous Quichua community in the Amazon jungle.
 In Italy, I harvested olives on a family farm in Tuscany, learned Italian from a nun in Umbria, and wrote about the origins of the tartufo di Pizzo in Calabria.
 In Thailand, I went to cooking school and learned nuad boran massage.